tjcsl/cslbot/README.md

 Run ./bot.py to setup the initial configuration and change values in config.cfg as needed.
 You must copy helpers/groups.example to helpers/groups.cfg and make any needed changes to configure the commands and/or hooks you want.

+If you want the tjhsst-specific commands, clone github.com/tjcsl/cslbot-tjhsst into commands/tjhsst and add it to extracommands.

 Python must be at least 3.4.

 Run `pip install -r requirements.txt`